 - Rubber, leather, and textiles

-- Personal or family history of bladder cancer
+- A family history of bladder cancer

-- The use of pioglitazone to treat diabetes
+- Pioglitazone to treat diabetes

-- Radiation treatment of the pelvis
+- Radiation therapy to the pelvis

 - IV pyelogram (IVP)